Swimmer’s Ear: Causes, Treatment and Prevention

 A medical provider can examine the ear with a lighted instrument called an otoscope, and may take a sample of any discharge.
 Treatment will depend on symptoms, age, and severity of the condition, and may include:

-With correct treatment, swimmer’s ear often clears up in about 10 days.
-Left untreated, it may cause other problems such as hearing loss, recurrent infection, or infection that spreads beyond the ear.
+With correct treatment, swimmer’s ear often clears up in about 7–10 days.
+Most people begin to feel relief within a few days of starting treatment.
+Left untreated, it may cause other problems such as hearing loss, recurrent infection or infection that spreads beyond the ear.
+In rare cases, untreated infections can become severe, particularly in older adults or those with chronic health conditions.

 Stay “in the swim” this summer!
-If you need help finding a primary care physician or other medical provider to help with hot-weather health concerns, visit covenanthealth.com/find-a-doctor.
+If you need help finding a primary care physician or other medical provider to help with hot-weather health concerns, visit our find a doctor webpage.

 About the Author